 - The initial setup requires a 2-hour resting period before use.

-- It may be overkill for smaller spaces or residential applications.
+- It may be overkill for smaller spaces or light residential moisture issues.

 - Installation options may require additional space for overhead hanging.